Online

 Sequencing is where a good project becomes a great one—where images begin to speak to each other, and something deeper emerges.

-Yet despite its power and importance, sequencing is rarely taught in depth.
+Yet despite its power and importance, sequencing is rarely taught with any structural depth.
 Whether assembling a book, exhibition, or portfolio, many photographers find the process mysterious—an intuitive skill that feels just out of reach.
-In this new online workshop with photographer and publisher Drew Leventhal, that mystery starts to unravel.
-Through close examination of formal relationships between images, we explore how visual connections give rise to narrative, rhythm, and meaning.
+In this online workshop with photographer and publisher Drew Leventhal, that mystery starts to reveal itself.
+Through close examination of formal and conceptual relationships between images, we explore how visual connections give rise to narrative, rhythm, and meaning.
 We also explore how sequencing shapes the viewer’s experience and helps artists communicate with greater intention.
-This program offers a chance to slow down, look closely, and learn how to make your photographs speak—together.
+This program offers a chance to slow down, look closely, and learn how to make your photographs speak together.

 Using example photobooks and hands-on assignments, we discover how groups of photographs can be structured and rearranged to tell stories and evoke emotion.
 Across four sessions, we examine sequencing through visual motifs, narrative flow, and thematic relationships, while also considering how layout, materials, and book structure influence meaning.
 Artist books, classic photobooks, and experimental formats offer inspiration for moving beyond conventional presentation.

-Through guided exercises, assignment reviews, and experimentation, a strong foundation is built for how images function in sequence and how thoughtful editing sharpens the clarity, mood, and impact of your photographic voice.
+Through guided exercises, assignment reviews, and experimentation, a strong foundation is built for how images function in relation to each other and how thoughtful sequencing sharpens the clarity, mood, and impact of your photographic voice.

 Additional Information